mvillafuertem/scala-1/topics/types/intersections.md

 themselves.

-An intersection type, such as `Movable & Doubleclickable`, is the combination of two or more other types—in this case, `Movable` and `Doublclickable`—using n ampersand: the symbol, `&`.
+An intersection type, such as `Movable & Doubleclickable`, is the combination of two or more other types—in this case, `Movable` and `Doublclickable`—using an ampersand: the symbol, `&`.
 An intersection type represents all the properties from all of the types which make up the intersection.
 So `Movable & Doubleclickable` has every property that `Movable` has, and every property that `Doublclickable` has.

 ## Relationship with Templates